 If I haven’t sent back my Acceptance of Admission Form to the Admissions Office yet, can I attend orientation?

 No. By accepting admission the advising and testing services offices will have access to your records to properly advise you.
 When you complete your Intent to Enroll Form you will receive a Welcome email from New Student Orientation within a couple of days.
-Within a week of your acceptance of admission you will be on our new student lists and we will mail our orientation brochures to you and your parents.

 What will I be doing during orientation?